travisdoor/bl/docs2/docs/compiler.md

 # Compile-time debugger

+!!! warning
-**warning:** This feature is not complete, it's supposed to be used by compiler developers to simplify compiler debugging.
+    This feature is not complete, it's supposed to be used by compiler developers to simplify compiler debugging.

 Since the compile-time execution is one of the most powerful things on BL and i.e. command-line utility scripts are executed using the interpreter almost every time, we have to provide a proper